-The value of a fund's equity assets will be affected by factors such as the performance of individual companies, market sentiment and the economic performance of the country or sector.
+The value of a fund's equity assets will be affected by factors such as the performance of individual companies, market movements and sentiment, and the economic performance of the country or sector.

-In the case of international equities there is also the risk of currency movements impacting on returns.
+In the case of equities held in international or Australian markets, there is also the risk of currency movements impacting on returns.

-Listed property

-Specific risk: market risk

-The value of a fund's property assets will be affected by factors such as the demand for property generally, demand for the sector and location, the quality of specific properties, the performance of individual property securities, the general economy, market sentiment and movements in interest rates.
+Listed property Particularly significant risk: market risk The value of a fund's property assets will be affected by factors such as the demand for property generally, demand for the sector and location, the quality of specific properties, the performance of individual property securities, the general economy, market sentiment and movements in interest rates.